Bucentaur: Attempted modern reconstruction

 In February 2008, plans to rebuild the bucentaur destroyed in 1798 were announced.
 More than 200 shipbuilders, woodcarvers and jewelers started work on 15 March 2008 at the Arsenale.
 It was reported by the Italian press that it would've taken two years for the Bucentaur to be constructed.
-However, Colonel Giorgio Paterno, the head of Fondazione Bucintoro which was behind the €20 million project, said back on March 2008 that they would "build it as fast as [they] can but [were] not in a hurry."
+However, Colonel Giorgio Paterno, the head of Fondazione Bucintoro which was behind the €20 million project, said back in March 2008 that they would "build it as fast as [they] can but [were] not in a hurry."
 It was intended that the project would've make use of traditional shipbuilding techniques and original materials, including larch and fir wood, and could've reproduced gold decorations.
 The foundation was supported by businessmen in the Veneto and Lombardy regions but it was also written to the then French President Nicolas Sarkozy for France to make a financial contribution as a goodwill gesture to compensate for Napoleon's "vandalism" of the 1729 vessel.

 Fondazione Bucintoro hoped that the vessel would become "the most visited floating museum in the world", but also saw the project as a means to "help Venice recover its former glory and its old spirit".
 According to Paterno, "Invaded by so many million tourists, the city risks losing its identity, losing its cultural connection with its own history.
 It's not enough to live in the future, the city needs to connect with and remember its glorious past."
-Then, on February 2014, in a gesture of reconciliation, France began shipping 600 trunks of oak from the forest of the Dordogne, in the region of Aquitaine, to be used for the project, as well as news of a planned documentary to chronicle the ship's reconstruction.
+Then, in February 2014, in a gesture of reconciliation, France began shipping 600 trunks of oak from the forest of the Dordogne, in the region of Aquitaine, to be used for the project, as well as news of a planned documentary to chronicle the ship's reconstruction.
 At the same time, the news said that the project was expected to be concluded within 5 more years.
 Since then, no further news have been published about the planned reconstruction of the vessel, leading many to believe that the project was abandoned.